 }]);

-Chaining Promises In Angular
+Chaining Promises in Angular

 Chaining Promises in AngularJS is a powerful technique for managing a sequence of asynchronous operations.
 By chaining Promises, you can ensure that operations are performed in a specific order, with each step depending on the result of the previous one.